Last Updated on January 11, 2023 by TechChecking

 Click-style Torque Wrench

-Ratcheting and click happen when a preset torque is reached.
+Ratcheting and clicking happen when a preset torque is reached.
 Some torque wrenches have digital read-outs of torque.
 And other types of torque wrenches have preset torque.
 A preset torque is required so that they don’t slip before reaching a certain level.
 However, in some fields, torque devices are used with a torque wrench.

 A flex-head ratchet is a kind of ratchet in which the drive head pivots or swivels back and forth.
 The drive head swivels on the handle to the rear of the ratchet head.

 A swivel-head ratchet is also called the roto-ratchet.
-The head of the ratchet swivels that has a handle attachment on the side of the ratcheting head.
-In this case, the handle is attached on the side rather than the rear of the ratcheting head.
+The head of the ratchet swivels has a handle attachment on the side of the ratcheting head.
+In this case, the handle is attached to the side rather than the rear of the ratcheting head.
 In terms of a flex head ratchet, the handle is attached to the rear of the ratchet head.